 Allow me to introduce myself.
 My name is Amanda.
 In October of 2018, I stood on the ledge of a Canadian hotel room, ready to end my life.
-A song playing at the right place at the right time brought me down and I made a pact with myself.
+A song playing at the right place as at the right time brought me down and I made a pact with myself.
 I was going to give it my all for one year.
 If I still felt the same desolation after that, I gave myself permission to jump.
 The only problem was that I had no idea where to start.
-I’d seen the counselors, taken the medications, journaled and read as many self-help books as my brain could handle.
+I’d seen the counselors, take the medications, journaled and read as many self-help books as my brain could handle.
 I’d even turned to the less admirable options of alcohol, cocaine, cigarettes and self-harm.

-I eventually concluded that it was time to get back to basics.
+I eventually concluded that it was time to get back to the basics.
 It wasn’t eating a salad or taking a Yoga class or reading a book.
 It was reconstructing my lifestyle and way of thinking as a whole.

 I majored as a Mind-Body Wellness coach with a specialty in Holistic Nutrition at the award-winning Southwest Institute of Healing Arts in Tempe, Arizona.
 I received my Associate's in Psychology at Mesa Community College and am currently pursuing my Bachelor's in Forensic Psychology at Arizona State University.